 Artists work and live at the magnificent Curley School.
 A school annex has been converted to the Sonoran Desert Conference

-Center with school rooms converted to hotel rooms and meeting space.
-Murals decorate alleys and warehouse walls in a vibrant display of a renaissance that’s going on in Ajo.
+Center with classrooms converted to hotel rooms and meeting space.
+Murals decorate alleys and warehouses in a vibrant display of Ajo's renaissance.

 Keep in mind it’s still got a ways to go.
 Winter, spring and fall are busy with seasonal visitors and residents.
-Organ Pipe National Monument, south of Ajo attracts 260,000 visitors annually but
+Organ Pipe Cactus National Monument, south of Ajo, has averaged 222,000 visitors over the past five years.

 Ajo is close enough to Phoenix and Tucson for a day trip but I’m anxious to try an overnight trip combined with some time to explore Organ Pipe, the open pit mine, Ajo Historical Museum and the Greenway mansion on a hill.
 There are also plentiful trails for mountain bikers and a 10-mile scenic loop around the town.

-The Tohono O’odham tribe operates a Desert Diamond Casino in Why just 15 minutes from Ajo.
+The Tohono O’odham tribe operates a Desert Diamond Casino in Why just 20 minutes from Ajo.
 Meanwhile, it’s a half-hour drive to the national monument.
 The park's campgrounds have RV and tent sites.
 Reservations are required during the peak season of January through March at Recreation.gov.